-${\rm CO_2}$ used as a refrigerant is a climate-friendly alternative to greenhouse gas-emitting HFCs and has been the natural refrigerant of choice for decades in Europe and Japan, where tens of thousands of ${\rm CO_2}$ implementations have occurred to date. ${\rm CO_2}$ -based refrigeration systems for commercial and industrial applications are safe, sustainable, and commercially available; however, a ${\rm CO_2}$ -based refrigeration system can also consume significant amounts of electricity, especially in warm environments, making them expensive to operate.
-We believe our PX G1300 $^{\circ}$, which uses proven pressure exchanger technology to improve ${\rm CO_2}$ -based refrigeration system performance, can contribute to solving this challenge and help make ${\rm CO_2}$ -based refrigeration more economically viable in a broader range of climates.
-When integrated into new or existing systems, the PX G1300 can reduce compressor workload to increase cooling capacity, system stability, and energy efficiency.
+CO_2 used as a refrigerant is a climate-friendly alternative to greenhouse gas-emitting HFCs and has been the natural refrigerant of choice for decades in Europe and Japan, where tens of thousands of CO_2 implementations have occurred to date.
+CO_2 -based refrigeration systems for commercial and industrial applications are safe, sustainable, and commercially available; however, a CO_2 -based refrigeration system can also consume significant amounts of electricity, especially in warm environments, making them expensive to operate.
+We believe our PX CO_2 -based refrigeration system performance, can contribute to solving this challenge and help make CO_2 -based refrigeration more economically viable in a broader range of climates.
+When integrated into new or existing systems, the PX CO_2 -based refrigeration more economically viable in a broader range of climates.
+When integrated into new or existing systems, the PX CO_2 -based refrigeration more economically viable in a broader range of climates.